 Once dispensed, medications are sent to patients by post.
 Patients are given options regarding the postal delivery when ordering their medications.

-Your doctor may issue you with a series of prescriptions for a specified period of time.
+Your doctor may issue you with a series of prescriptions for a specified period of time that will cover you until the date of your next review, as per your individualised treatment schedule.
 Patients must attend a further consultation in order to receive a repeat prescription.
 It is essential that patients meet with their doctor so that their symptoms and levels of medication can be re-assessed, and changes made where necessary.
 We advise booking any necessary appointments prior to the end of your current prescription to avoid a gap.

-We understand that in some exceptional cases patients may require medication before their consultation appointment is due.
-At our discretion, we may prescribe a small amount of medication that takes the patient through to the next consultation appointment.
-The cost of this service is £25 in addition to the cost of the medication.
-Whilst telephone follow-up consultations are available, it is our policy that we physically see our patients every six months if they are receiving treatment from the Marion Gluck Clinic.
+We understand that in some exceptional cases patients may require medication before their review appointment is due.
+At our discretion, we may prescribe a small amount of medication that takes the patient through to the next review appointment.
+In these circumstances, we do kindly require our patients to book their appointment first, so we can issue interim prescriptions.

 After your appointment, you will receive a feedback survey via email, we ask that all patients complete this survey to enable us to continue providing the highest quality care.
 Patient care and satisfaction are of utmost importance to us, so we are keen to gain your feedback, both positive and if something hasn’t worked for you.
 All comments are then shared and addressed internally with the relevant parties.
 If you have any feedback you’d like to share with us please email email@example.com.

 This notice explains why personal data is collected about you, the ways in which the data might be used and the rights that you have with regards to the usage of your personal data.